-13 Times You Should Never Pay Cash
+13 Times You Should Never Pay with Cash

 They say cash is king, but there are plenty of reasons why credit can be better than greenbacks.
 These are the times you should always lay down a card.

-“Don’t use cash or direct payments from your checking account for regular monthly bills like cable, telephone or utilities.
+“Don’t use cash or direct payments from your checking account for regular monthly bills like cable, telephone, or utilities.
 Use credit cards,” says David Walters, a certified financial planner with Palisades Hudson Financial Group.
 Unlike random, perhaps frivolous, charges to your credit card, these types of bills need to get paid every month.
-Most companies now accept payment via credit card without any additional charges, so by paying these with a credit card instead of cash, you can take advantage of the benefits of your credit card, such as earning miles or cash back on purchases.
+Most companies now accept payment via credit card without any additional charges, so by paying these with a credit card instead of cash, you can take advantage of the benefits of your credit card, such as earning miles or cashback on purchases.
 It’s a freebie for an expense that you’re going to pay anyway.

 “The caveat here is that this only applies to people who pay their credit card bills in full each month.
 If you’re only making partial payments on the credit card each month, then the interest that accrues on the outstanding balance would negate any benefit to paying monthly utility bills with your credit card,” adds Walters.
+This is just one of those things you should always pay for with a credit card.

 You should never pay with cash when you’re purchasing something for your business.
 “You need a paper trail to identify something as a business expense so you can deduct it on your tax return.
-If the IRS ever audits you, it’s also much easier to pull up a record if you pay with credit card, check, or a wire from your business bank account,” says Priyanka Prakash, a content writer for Fundera, a platform for small business loans.
+If the IRS ever audits you, it’s also much easier to pull up a record if you pay with a credit card, check, or a wire from your business bank account,” says Priyanka Prakash, a content writer for Fundera, a platform for small business loans.

 You may think a service provider did a good job, but time will tell.
 “When paying for auto repairs, home improvements, or other services where defects in the service provided may not become obvious for some time after the service is complete, paying by credit card offers another layer of protection,” says attorney Eric Ridley.